 Size L: head circumference (at widest point) = 58cm – 60cm.

-They cost £14 but at the time of writing were down to £10, exclusively from Kids Racing.
+They cost £14 but at the time of writing, they were down to £10, exclusively from Kids Racing.

 Polarn O Pyret caps and hats for babies and kids